khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 ### Use accordions when:

-* Displaying and regrouping additional information.
+* Displaying and grouping additional information.
 * Adding granular control over the information on a given page.
 * Shortening pages to reduce scrolling.

 ### Do not use accordions when:

-* Displaying critical system information or a primary action to be taken on the page. (e.g. Alerts, confirmation or cancellation buttons).
+* Displaying critical system information or a primary action to be taken on the page. (e.g. [Alerts](/components/alert), confirmation or cancellation buttons).
 * Displaying navigation elements such as [tabs](/components/tabs).
 * Displaying links pointing to sections of the same page, instead us a [list](components/list).
 * Creating hierarchy levels by nesting them within each other.
 If you need to add hierarchy to the content use a [tree](components/tree).